buwilliams/learn-docker/README.md

  - It's possible to run only the containers that are needed for PostHog's EE
  - [Build Clickhouse for ARM64](https://clickhouse.tech/docs/en/development/build-cross-arm/)
  - Is it possible to docker-compose conditionally based on architecture?
-If so, I think we have a solution for PostHog EE on Macbook Silicon/M1
+If so, I think we have a solution for PostHog EE on Macbook Silicon/M1.
+    - This [Stack Overflow question](https://stackoverflow.com/questions/50387076/docker-compose-conditional-statements-e-g-add-volume-only-if-condition) may contain the answer.